itsukiumeyama/itsukiumeyama.github.io/_pages/about.md

 I am currently a senior student at [University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html), and I will be pursuing a PhD in political science at [University of Michigan (Ann Arbor)](https://lsa.umich.edu/polisci) starting in Fall 2024.
 My research interests lie in understanding migration behavior, particularly how migrants respond to various crises such as civil conflicts and natural disasters.

-For more details, check out my CV [here](https://drive.google.com/file/d/1xAMw9ib5DHUYpdTLeOEujr2KwPNEUUXB/view?usp=sharing).
+For more details, please check out my CV [here](https://drive.google.com/file/d/1xAMw9ib5DHUYpdTLeOEujr2KwPNEUUXB/view?usp=sharing).